-Girl pressured by teacher to write Pledge of Allegiance awarded $90K
+Girl pressured by teacher to write Pledge of Allegiance is awarded $90K

 Oliver did not recite or write the pledge.
 Instead, the 12th-grader drew a “squiggly line” and turned it in.
 She claims that, as promised, Arnold gave her a zero, something he has since disputed.

 In 2017, Oliver’s mother sued Arnold, the Klein Independent School District and several other teachers at Klein Oak High School who, according to the suit, engaged in a years-long campaign to bully Oliver and violate her First Amendment rights.
-Oliver, who’s since become an adult and taken over the case, also claims school and district officials failed to stop that harassment.
+Oliver, who has since become an adult and taken over the case, also claims school and district officials failed to stop that harassment.

 In 2020, a federal judge dismissed Oliver’s lawsuit against the district and all school officials except Arnold.